 Treatment for a torn meniscus often begins conservatively, depending on the type, size and location of your tear.

-Tears associated with arthritis usually improve over time with treatment of the arthritis, so surgery usually isn't indicated.
+Tears associated with arthritis often improve over time with treatment of the arthritis, so surgery usually isn't indicated.
 Many other tears that aren't associated with locking or a block to knee motion will become less painful over time, so they also don't require surgery.

 Your doctor might recommend: